-The uses of our system is entirely in your hands; watch how one of our customers at the University of Western Australia is using our technology in sports.
+The uses of our system are entirely in your hands; watch how one of our customers at the University of Western Australia is using our wearable technology in sports.

 Combine optical and inertial motion capture to look at cricket spin bowling, identifying illegal throws and the finer points of technique for performance improvement.

-When it comes to football, both motion capture technologies can be used to explore and improve performance, and identify progress over time.
+When it comes to football, both motion capture sports technologies can be used to explore and improve sports performance, and identify progress over time.

 Watch cricket fast bowling in slow motion, as our integrated system can be used to detect illegal throws and help predict the risk of future injury.

 Australian rules football kicking really puts our system to the test, demonstrating how it can be used to measure the very highest range of the human body’s potential.